The dual tree of a recursive triangulation of the disk: Introduction and main results

-\textbf{Remark.}\ The theorem states $\| n^{-\beta/2}C_n - \sM \| \to 0$ almost surely and in $L^m$ as $n \to \infty$.
-However, for technical reasons of measurability, the state space of c{\`a}dl{\`a}g functions $\Do$ is endowed with the Skorokhod topology.
-We refer to the standard textbook by Billingsley \cite{bil68} for refined information on this matter.
+\begin{rem*} The theorem states $\| n^{-\beta/2}C_n - \mathscr M \| \to0$ almost surely and in $L^m$ as $n \to\infty$.
+However, for technical reasons of measurability, the state space of c{\`a}dl{\`a}g functions $\mathcal {D}[0,1]$ is endowed with the Skorokhod topology.
+We refer to the standard textbook by Billingsley \cite{bil68} for refined information on this matter. \end{rem*}